AVEVA/AVEVA-Samples/Basic/JavaScript/AngularJs/readme.rst

 -----------------

 An ordered series of events is stored in a QiStream.
-To create a local QiStream instance, you provide an ID, assign a type, and submit it to the Qi service.
+To create a local QiStream instance, you provide an Id, assign a type, and submit it to the Qi service.
 You may optionally assign a QiStreamBehavior to the stream.
 The value of the ``TypeId`` property is the value of the QiType ``Id`` property.